 *Independent status under the state definition does not necessarily ensure independent status for federal aid programs.

 The amount of the TAP award is scaled according to the number of TAP payments previously received, tuition charge, and New York State net taxable income.
 The income measure is the family’s (for independent students) net taxable income from the preceding tax year plus certain non-taxable income and (for dependent students) support from divorced or separated parents.
 This income is further adjusted to reflect other family members enrolled full-time in post-secondary study.

 More information regarding the NYS TAP award, including the selection of recipients and allocation of awards, can be found on the Higher Education Services Corporation website.

 Part-time TAP helps eligible New York residents attending in-state postsecondary institutions on a part-time basis pay for tuition.
 Part-time TAP is a grant and does not have to be paid back.
 To apply, students must file the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.gov and the TAP application at www.tapweb.org.
-Eligibility information and income limits can be found on the Higher Education Services Corporation website.
+Students are required to notify the Office of Student Financial Services to receive part-time TAP.
+Learn more about TAP eligibility and income limits.

 Veterans Tuition Awards (VTA) are awards for full-time or part-time study for eligible veterans matriculated at an undergraduate or graduate degree-granting institution or in an approved vocational training program in New York State.
 Students must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and a NYS TAP application at www.tapweb.org.
 Veterans who do not anticipate filling a FAFSA, can request a Scholarship Grant Payment Application by calling HESC at 1-888-697-4372.